 This one’s ideal for summertime dinners out in the garden, but it’s also nice in winter (remember rosemary is an excellent sunny windowsill indoor plant, too!)
 Clip fresh rosemary sprigs to about 9 inches in length, then wrap them around a napkin; either wind the ends together (the fresher the sprigs, the easier to wrap around the napkins) or use floral wire or rustic raffia or twine to secure the ends.
 Pretty!

 7. Make a garden-fresh smelling fabric spray

 For those who prefer a soft, natural scent, a rosemary-infused fabric spray does the trick.
-We like Modern Hippie Housewife’s fabric spray that combines rubbing alcohol, water, rosemary and lavender essential oils, and a few springs of fresh rosemary.
-You can spray it directly on fabrics but test a small, discreet spot first for colorfastness; if using as a laundry spray, spritz on a clean sock and place inside the dryer.
+You can make fabric spray with rubbing alcohol, water, rosemary and lavender essential oils, and a few springs of fresh rosemary.
+You can spray it directly on fabrics but test a small, discreet spot first for colorfastness; if using as a laundry spray, spritz on a clean sock and place it inside the dryer.

 8. Lustrous Locks

 With so many beauty hacks and hair products, we have forgotten that nature has some pretty effective natural ingredients.
 Rosemary’s magic when it comes to hair as it can help darken grey strands and be useful in invigorating growth, too.
 Make an easy hair rinse by steeping 8 sprigs of rosemary and 2 cups of water in to a medium pot for about 30 minutes.
 Remove from heat and let cool completely.
 Remove rosemary sprigs and transfer the rinse into a container.
 Shampoo and condition as usual, then finish with half a cup of hair rinse.
 Work into the strands and rinse well for no more than two minutes.